ontoinsights/deep_narrative_analysis/README.md

 Only the English language is currently supported and tested.
 Support for multi-lingual text would be possible using a translation tool or an LLM to create the English rendering.

 This is an area which should be further researched.

+## Frequently Asked Questions
+* __Question__: Where can I review the prompts sent to OpenAI?
+  * All of the prompts are defined in the query_openai.py file in the _dna_ directory.
+The prompts are used at various points in the code base.
+They are invoked by calling the access_api function, defined at the end of the file.

+* __Question__: What responses are generated from OpenAI and how are they processed?
+  * All of the responses from OpenAI _should_ be JSON compliant, although string text is sometimes returned.
+The access_api exception handling tries to address this situation, although more work is needed.
+The JSON results are defined in the query_api.py file and are returned as a Pyhton dictionary by the access_api function.
+The Python dictionaries are subsequently converted to RDF.
+To examine the result processing, search for the 'access_api' function calls in the DNA codebase.
+(The majority of processing occurs in the process_sentences.py file.)

+* __Question__: What RDF is generated from processing the OpenAI responses?
+  * To review RDF output, please see the test_sentence_analysis.py file in the _tests_ directory.
+A set of sample sentences are there with their corresponding RDF.
+(Assert statements make up the tests, but the complete RDF output is posted as '# comments' following the test details.)
+Also, the test_narrative_analysis.py file can be reviewed to understand the RDF results for a news article.
+Note that the tests and their results are still being updated.